No more man-days lost in Bengal due to strikes: Mamata tells industry tycoons | Business

 - India

-Banerjee, addressing a large gathering of industry tycoons at the Bengal Global Business Summit, however also took a dig at the central government urging the state's Governor Jagdeep Dhankhar to talk to central authorities to ensure that industrialists are "not disturbed by some agencies".
+Banerjee, addressing a large gathering of industry tycoons at the Bengal Global Business Summit, however, also took a dig at the Union government, urging the state’s Governor Jagdeep Dhankhar to talk to central authorities to ensure that industrialists are “not disturbed by some agencies”.

+Though the chief minister did not name any central agency, she made it obvious that her apparent dig was in response to recent income tax raids and Enforcement Directorate actions against a number of top firms, drawing applause from a section of the industrialists present at the Summit.

+Her off-the-cuff comment is being seen as a reposte to the Governor’s inaugural speech where he had advised the chief minister to distance the state from “partisan stance” to fuel prosperity in Bengal.

+“We lost 75 lakh man-days every year during the Left Front rule, but now no man-days are lost.
+The working class and the industry are my hero,” she said, adding “we don't divide people in the name of caste, religion and creed.
+We stay here as a family and you are all family members when in Bengal,” in a veiled comment on communal riots elsewhere in the country.

-She said the state has also readied a policy on grant of shale-gas exploration licences.
+The chief minister said West Bengal has also readied a policy on grant of shale-gas exploration licences.

 Banerjee added that by 2023, the state will join the national gas grid.